Can a 57 Year Old Have More Energy Than a 20 Year Old?

-I am 55.
+I am 57.
 My university students are about 20.
-After my 8 a.m. cardio class last week, one of my students asked me how I had so much energy.
+After my 8 a.m. cardio class one week, a student asked me how I had so much energy.
 What do you think I gave as my answer?

 After I gave my response, I walked back into the gym and taught two more classes – one Drums Alive ; one strength training on the ball.
 Once I was done teaching, I started thinking further about her question.
 Although it was really probably a compliment with no answer expected, I did ponder it as a sort of research question.
 You know, in an anecdotal sense, as I haven’t done any research on myself (trying two cigarettes in 7th grade sort of counts as self-research I guess.
 I smoked the wrong end, as we were hiding in a dark basement, so couldn’t see.
 Turned it around, inhaled deeply, almost died from coughing.
 End of smoking career).